Viasat/tmix/README.md

 ```

 ## Tmix/Tmux cheatsheet
 These only applies if using the .tmux.conf file in this repo.
 These should help once inside a tmux session.
+There are many more commands, so if these don't suffice you should be able to find more thorough tmux cheatsheets online.

 ### Windows
 ```